 What Are Municipalities?

-There are other forms of local governments, such as health care authorities and education boards, but the department of Municipal Affairs provides resources and expertise to municipalities and boards and associations that support municipalities.
+There are other forms of local governments, such as education boards, but the department of Municipal Affairs provides resources and expertise to municipalities and boards and associations that support municipalities.

 The provincial legislation which governs the activities of the municipalities is the Municipal Government Act.
 Section 3 states that the purposes of municipalities are:

 - To provide good government.

 - To provide services, facilities or other things that, in the opinion of council, are necessary or desirable for all or a part of the municipality.

 To read more about municipalities and the responsibilities of municipal officials, please check these pages:

 - The development of local government in Alberta